-NMFS AFSC bottom trawl survey biomass estimates are available for shark species in the GOA (1984-2007, Table 12).
+NMFS AFSC bottom trawl survey biomass estimates are available for shark species in the GOA (1984-2009, Table 9).
 Where available, individual species biomass trends were evaluated for the three most commonly encountered shark species (spiny dogfish, Pacific sleeper shark, and salmon shark, Figure 3).
 Sharks may not be well sampled by bottom trawl surveys (as evidenced by the high uncertainty in many of the biomass estimates).
 The efficiency of bottom trawl gear also varies by species, and trends in these biomass estimates should be considered, at best, a relative index of abundance for shark species until more formal analyses of survey efficiencies by species can be conducted.
-In particular, pelagic shark species such as salmon sharks are encountered by trawl gear while it is not in contact with the bottom, either on the way down or on the way up.
+In particular, pelagic shark species such as salmon sharks are encountered by the trawl gear not while it is in contact with the bottom, but rather on the way down or on the way up.
 Biomass estimates are based, in part, on the amount of time the net spends in contact with the bottom.
 Consequently, bottom trawl survey biomass estimates for pelagic species are unreliable.
 Spiny dogfish are patchily distributed, and their distribution may vary seasonally, both geographically and within the water column.
 This can result in highly uncertain biomass estimates.
 Pacific sleeper sharks are large animals and may be able to avoid the bottom trawl gear.
 In addition, biomass estimates for Pacific sleeper sharks are often based on a very small number of individual hauls within a given survey and a very small number of individual sharks within a haul.
 Consequently, these biomass estimates can be highly uncertain.
+The biomass estimates presented here should be considered at best a relative index of abundance for shark species until more formal analyses of survey efficiencies by species can be conducted.

 Analyses of GOA biomass trends are subject to several caveats regarding the consistency of the survey time series.
-Survey efficiency in the GOA may have increased for a variety of reasons between 1984 and 1990, but should be stable after 1990 (Gaichas et al. 1999).
 Surveys in 1984, 1987, and 1999 included deeper strata than the 1990-1996 surveys; therefore the biomass estimates for deeper-dwelling species are not comparable across years.
 The 2001 survey did not include all areas of the Eastern GOA and consequently, the 2001 survey may not be comparable with the other surveys for species such as spiny dogfish which appear to be relatively abundant in the Eastern GOA.

-Data from the 1984-2007 GOA bottom trawl surveys indicate an increasing biomass trend for the shark species group as a result of increases in spiny dogfish and sleeper shark biomass between 1990 and 2007 (Table 12, Figure 3).
-An independent analysis of NMFS AFSC bottom trawl surveys in the GOA found that Pacific sleeper shark abundance had significantly increased in the central GOA during 1984-1996 (Mueter and Norcross 2002).
+Data from the 1984-2007 GOA bottom trawl surveys indicate an increasing biomass trend for the shark species group as a result of increases in spiny dogfish and sleeper shark biomass between 1990 and 2007 (Table 9, Figure 3).
 Salmon shark biomass has been stable or decreasing according to this survey, but salmon sharks are pelagic and unlikely to be sampled efficiently by bottom trawls.
-Both salmon shark and Pacific sleeper shark biomass estimates are also based on a very small number of individual hauls in a given survey (Table 12).
-No salmon sharks were encountered in either the 1999 or 2001 survey.
+Both salmon shark and Pacific sleeper shark biomass estimates are also based on a very small number of individual hauls in a given survey (Table 9).
+No salmon sharks were encountered in either the 1999, 2001 or 2009 survey.
+The 2009 survey biomass estimate for spiny dogfish was the lowest since 1987 and had the lowest CV of any previous biomass estimate.
 Spiny dogfish were captured in a relatively large number of hauls each year.
 However, spiny dogfish distributions in the GOA water column are not well known and may affect biomass estimation.
 In particular, if spiny dogfish are caught off the bottom, then biomass estimates may be unreliable.
-Regardless, since spiny dogfish are captured in a large number of hauls each year, the NMFS AFSC bottom trawl surveys in the Gulf of Alaska may be useful for determining the relative proportion of spiny dogfish biomass by area in the Gulf of Alaska.
-The total NMFS survey catch of all sharks (excluding the longline surveys) is listed in Table 13.
+The total NMFS survey catch of all sharks (excluding the longline surveys) is listed in Table 10.